 Today we're going to look at the basics of Power Apps, and go through how to build a basic app using our own dataset.

-For this example, let’s say we want to make an app to show which employee is delivering certain workshops to high school students and when.
+For this example, let’s say we want to make an app to show which teacher is delivering certain workshops where and when.

 First, make your spreadsheet of data in Excel, and make sure you format your data as a table.

 Next we’re going to select our data source, which in this case has been automatically saved into OneDrive.
+If you haven't done so already connect the data source where you saved your excel file.
 Click ‘Phone layout’ under the 'OneDrive for Business' option.